 • Process groups are amazing in their therapeutic value for people who come with good insight and stability.
 Most of the time this means people who have done a fair amount of individual therapy and understand how to process inter-relationally.
 Process groups are a traditional form of psychotherapy.
 I include the wording, “sexuality” to invite members to do what traditional psychotherapy has not had a good track record with—that is to include and explore conversation around issues related to sexuality.
 Sexuality is a deeply unique and personal experience, and it is also in and around our shared experiences constantly.
 The more we learn to make brave spaces to process our inherited shames and our wonderful juicy pleasures, the more accepting we can be of ourselves and each other.

-Right now, you are likely busy and in great need of time and space to really explore how you feel, what you want and how you can be socially caring within the community.
+Right now, you are likely busy and in great need of time and space to explore how you feel, what you want, and how you can be socially caring within the community.
 You probably know that without support in figuring out new ways of being with your body and mind and with your partner’s, you won’t be able to raise your children to care about themselves and their communities any differently.